alfnielsen/CSharpTypeReflectionHelper/README.md

 # CSharpTypeReflectionHelper

+C# Reflection methods

-C# Refelction methods + Tests to undestand what C# types are and how they works.
++ And tests to undestand what C# types are and how they works.